Swinney Recreation Center

 Swinney Recreation Center was originally built in 1941 as Swinney Gymnasium by what was then the University of Kansas City.
 It was named in honor of Edward F. Swinney, chairman of First National Bank of Kansas City (now part of Bank of America), who had donated $250,000 toward the project.
 Long known as "Old Swinney," it was renamed Swinney Recreation Center after a $14.5 million addition in 1988.
-The facility now has five basketball/volleyball courts, four racquetball courts, a 25-meter indoor/outdoor pool, and exercise rooms.
+The facility now has five basketball/volleyball courts, four racquetball courts, a 25-yard indoor/outdoor pool, and exercise rooms.

 The men's team played at Swinney during its days as an NAIA member, and moved to Municipal Auditorium when it joined the NCAA.
 However, in 2010, UMKC announced that the men's basketball team would make Swinney its primary home court.
 They moved back to Municipal just two years later.
 They returned to the Swinney Recreation Center at the beginning of 2019.